soasis/text/documentation/source/design/lucky 7 extensions/state.rst

 - needing extra data on a per-conversion basis that you can maintain yourself;
 - needing 2 different types for encode/decode operations;
-- OR, needing runtime-dependent, conversion-dependent information for a specific converison.
+- OR, needing runtime-dependent, conversion-dependent information for a specific conversion.